solidusio/solidus/guides/source/developers/preferences/app-configuration.html.md

 # App configuration

 Solidus includes many preferences with default settings that are appropriate for typical stores.
-For a list of Solidus's preferences and their default values, see the [`Spree::AppConfiguration` documentation][app-configuration-documentation].
-The [`Spree::AppConfiguration` class][app-configuration-class] is where all of Solidus's preferences are defined.
+For a list of Solidus' preferences and their default values, see the [`Spree::AppConfiguration` documentation][app-configuration-documentation].
+The `Spree::AppConfiguration` class is where all of Solidus' preferences are defined.

 The built-in preferences are well-tested options that allow you to implement complex ecommerce behaviors.